sunnyych/sunnyych.github.io/_pages/portfolio.md

 #   - /about.html
 ---

-Here's a list of past writing projects that are representative of questions I like to think about -- feel free to reach out if you are interested in similar topics!
+Here's a list of past writing projects that are representative of some of my other interests -- feel free to reach out if you are interested in similar topics!

+### Anthropology

+Behind the Gaze: Freeing Women from the Silence of Cultural Tourism, A Case Study of Basha, China’s Last Gunner Tribe

+### Gender Studies

+Barbie’s Awakening: Adaptation as Satirical Feminist Critique

+### Philosophy